In this guide, we compare the different types of straws – plastic, paper, metal (stainless steel), glass, bamboo, & others.

 From a sustainability perspective, metal has to be mined, the ores processed, and there is a lot of energy that goes into making a metal product compared to plastic.

-Recycling metal reduces some of this impact, and keeps metal resources in the supply chain instead of having to mine and process new resources.
+Recycling metal reduces some of this impact, and keeps metal resources in the supply chain instead of having to mine and process new resources (although with some metals like stainless steel, some virgin metal may be used in addition to recycled or reclaimed metal).
 Recycling metals (which have good recycled economic value) also cuts down on any pollution problems that plastic may have.

 In order for stainless steel to make sense from a sustainability perspective, the straw has to be re-used many times in order to average out the production footprint.

 Washing with cold water instead of hot water (like in a dishwasher) will reduce the energy footprint associated with keeping the straw clean.

 Food grade stainless steel is one of the better options available (and food grade stainless steel is less prone to getting the metallic taste some people claim metal straws have).

 Glass straws, like metal straws, aren’t flexible/bendable like plastic straws can be.